sgorawski/University/README.md

 please give me credit.
 Any Pull Requests will be much appreciated!

-Materials from term 1 are mostly nonexistent, these from term 2 are a mess which I'm not likely to maintain, but from term 3 and higher everything shold be acceptably clear.
+Materials from term 1 are mostly nonexistent, these from term 2 are a mess which I'm not likely to maintain, but from term 3 and higher everything should be acceptably clear.

 Courses I've taken so far: